teixeiragabrielusp/delivery-much-recipes-api/README.md

 ## <a name="usage"/> Usage

-After setting up and configure the project you are able to run and use the api, to do that you can use docker or npm command lines.
+After setting up and configure the project you are able to run and use the **Recipes API**, to do that you can use *docker* or *npm* command lines.

 ### Docker